arcadebridge/arcadeidleengine-website/docfx_project/articles/basic-concepts.md

 ## Interactables
 Contains all the objects that can be interactable in the game world.
-It can be pop-up displayer, or a trigger that collects pickables from inventory when an inventory manager enters the area.
+It can be pop-up displayer, or a trigger that collects items from inventory when an inventory manager enters the area.

 ## Inventory
-This section deals with the inventory responsible for storing Pickables.
-It's designed straightforwardly, eliminating the need for an abstraction layer like an interface for communication.
-Other systems (e.g. `InventoryFeedingZone` and `InventoryCollectingZone`) directly interact with the `InventoryManager` to add, remove, or get the desired Pickables.
+Nearly every system relies on the inventory.
+Spawner spawns items into the inventory, Transformer gets item from one and produces an output to the other.
+Systems like `InventoryFeederTriggerArea` and `InventoryCollectorTriggerArea` directly interact with the `Inventory` to add, remove, or get the desired Items.

 ---